-TIMEX, renowned for its expertise in crafting wristwatches, extended its capabilities to the realm of computers.
+TIMEX, renowned for its expertise in crafting wristwatches, extended its capabilities to computers.
 In a pioneering move, TIMEX not only manufactured wristwatches but also delved into assembling home computers, such as the Model ZX81.
 These ventures made significant contributions to the technological landscape of Portugal.

 However, the most intriguing aspect of TIMEX’s journey lies in the narratives of the women who worked behind the scenes.
 These women formed an integral part of the assembly lines that produced these early computers, but their stories have remained concealed from the annals of history.
 Driven by the desire to shed light on these unsung heroines, the Interactive Technologies Institute embarked on a groundbreaking research project – GAGE, Game Art and Gender Equity.

 Dr Mona Bozdog’s research, aptly titled “Generation ZX(X),” emerged as a pivotal step in unearthing these narratives.
-This initiative revolved around recovering the experiences of women who worked at the TIMEX factory in Dundee, Scotland.
+This initiative revolved around recovering women’s experiences working at the TIMEX factory in Dundee, Scotland.
 The insights revealed by this research emphasize that many of these women were unaware of the lasting impact they would have on Portugal’s digital gaming industry.

 The historical context of TIMEX’s presence in Portugal is crucial to understanding this narrative.
-Prior to the 25th of April Revolution, the Portuguese government enticed multinational corporations to establish themselves in the country through incentives like low wages and favourable labour conditions.
+Before the 25th of April Revolution, the Portuguese government enticed multinational corporations to establish themselves through incentives like low wages and favourable labour conditions.
 TIMEX was among these corporations, which subsequently fueled the development of Portugal’s digital technology sector.

-The year 1983 marked the establishment of a prolific production line within TIMEX Portugal.
-It is said that up to 10,000 machines were produced daily, requiring the dexterity and precision of women workers.
+1983 marked the establishment of a prolific production line within TIMEX Portugal.
+It is said that up to 10,000 machines were produced daily, requiring the skill and precision of women workers.
 While positions considered “skilled” were predominantly held by male electronics technicians and engineers, women played an indispensable role in the assembly lines.

 The project GAGE aims not only to recover the testimonies and memories of these women but also to honour their contributions.
 Just as engineers and technicians were instrumental in the mass adoption of this technology, these women played a significant role in shaping the direction of Portugal’s gaming industry.
 Their dedication and labour were the bedrock upon which the early computer gaming landscape was built.